LassiHeikkila/ComputerSecurityProject2022/README.md

 and connect wires to it:
 ![](./photos/c200-pcb-top-connected-uart-wires.jpg)

-After some time, the RX pin managed to rip out, taking the pad on the PCB with it, so the C200 became a read-only experience.
+After some time, the RX pin managed to rip out, taking the pad on the PCB with it, so shell access became a read-only experience.
 It is highly recommended to use a lot of glue or tape to prevent the pins from pulling on the pads too much.